-To ensure culturally appropriate engagement and maintain an ongoing, transparent, and mutually beneficial relationship, the following guidelines must be considered:
+To promote culturally appropriate engagement and sustain an ongoing, transparent, and mutually beneficial relationship, the following guidelines should be followed:

-Suzano's socio-environmental investments in Indigenous and traditional communities must be aligned with the company's Corporate Policy on Socio-Environmental Investments and Donations, following these specific guidelines:
+Suzano's socio-environmental investments in Indigenous and traditional communities should conform to the company's Corporate Policy on Socio-Environmental Investments and Donations, according to these specific guidelines:

 Indigenous peoples

-Suzano maintains an active, transparent, and culturally appropriate dialogue with Indigenous peoples in its operational areas.
-This engagement forms the cornerstone of all initiatives the company develops in collaboration with the intervener.
-To facilitate this, Suzano conducts regular, systematic visits and meetings within Indigenous communities and occasional meetings upon request.
-These interactions may occur individually or collectively through community movements or councils, ensuring the dissemination of information regarding the company’s actions and projects.
+Suzano maintains an active, transparent, and culturally appropriate dialogue with the Indigenous peoples in its area of operation, which is a pillar of all actions developed by the company for this public, in conjunction with the intervener.
+To this end, systematized visits and meetings are held in indigenous communities, as well as occasional meetings upon request, which can take place individually or collectively, through their movements or councils, thus providing an opportunity to disseminate information about the company's actions and projects.

 Bahia Unit